2025-04-27 · en

 What is SEO?

-SEO, or Search Engine Optimization, is the set of techniques used to improve a website's visibility in organic search results on engines like Google, without paying for ads.
+SEO, or Search Engine Optimization, is the set of techniques used to improve a website's position in the organic results of search engines like Google, without paying for ads.

 How long does SEO take to show results?

-SEO is a medium- to long-term strategy.
-The first results usually appear between three and six months after the optimizations begin, depending on competition and domain authority.
+SEO is a medium to long-term strategy.
+The first results typically appear between three and six months after optimisations begin, depending on competition and domain authority.

 Is SEO different from paid traffic?

 Yes.
-Paid traffic, such as Google Ads, generates visits while you keep paying for the ads.
-SEO generates organic visits continuously, without cost per click, but it requires time and strategy.
+Paid traffic, such as Google Ads, generates visits while you pay for the ads.
+SEO generates organic visits continuously, with no cost per click, but requires investment in time and strategy.

 Yes, but the starting point matters.
-Websites with a strong technical structure, fast loading times, and relevant content respond better to SEO improvements.
+Websites with good technical structure, fast loading times, and relevant content respond better to SEO optimisations.

 Does local SEO work for small businesses?

 Yes.
-Local SEO focuses on positioning a company for searches made by people in a specific geographic area, which is especially useful for businesses with a physical presence or regional service area.
+Local SEO focuses on positioning a business for searches made by people in a specific geographic area, which is especially useful for businesses with a physical presence or regional reach.

-On-page SEO refers to optimizations made within the website itself, such as titles, copy, and structure.
-Off-page SEO involves external factors, especially earning links from other websites pointing to yours.
+On-page SEO refers to optimisations made within the website itself, such as titles, content, and structure.
+Off-page SEO involves external factors, mainly earning links from other websites pointing to yours.